jsdclxvi/Reforestation/README.md

-## A Skeleton walked into a bar he said I need a beer and a mop
+## I got a reversible jacket for Christmas, I can't wait to see how it turns out.